-Why do dogs eat their own poop?
-That’s an interesting question and I find on the Internet one horrendous explanation after the other, which the authors could avoid with a 101 course in Evolution.
-Even scarier is to read some rebuttals of perfectly scientifically valid accounts because of blatant ignorance.
+Why do dogs eat their poop?
+While the scientific community cannot provide a conclusive answer yet, we find on the Internet one horrendous explanation after the other.
+A 101 course in evolution could have prevented these nonsensical accounts, and the exasperating rebuttals of perfectly valid reports because of blatant ignorance.

-I will give you now two examples of how a bit knowledge of evolutionary biology can help you analyze statements and avoid making claims that don’t make sense or are very unlikely to be true.
+I will give you two examples of how a little knowledge of evolutionary biology can help you analyze statements and avoid making ridiculous claims or implausible statements.

 Explanation 1: The dog knows that fewer predators will pay it any attention if there is no evidence of his having been around.

-Conclusion: it is unlikely that dogs eat their poop to conceal their whereabouts from predators except for mothers consuming their puppies’ feces.
+Conclusion: It is unlikely that dogs eat their poop to conceal their whereabouts from predators, except mothers consuming their pups’ feces.

 Explanation 2: He (the dog) knows that removing the evidence means no punishment for inappropriate elimination.

-Conclusion: it is definitely possible to condition an association between feces and punishment, but I doubt we can teach any dog to eat its feces to avoid punishment.
-There is no evidence that eating own poop has been evolutionarily advantageous.
+Conclusion: It is possible to condition an association between feces and punishment, but I doubt we can teach any dog to eat its feces to avoid punishment.
+There is no evidence that coprophagia (from the Greek κόπρος copros, “feces” and φαγεῖν phagein, “to eat”) of own feces has been evolutionarily advantageous.

-Why do dogs eat their own poop, then?
+Why do dogs eat their poop, then?
 I have found a few plausible explanations but none conclusive, yet.
 Therefore, my answer must be, “I don’t know.”
-You may need to around.
-You are, now, in a better situation than earlier to evaluate any answer you may get because you know how to analyze an argument from an evolutionary point of view.

 Fear not to suspend judgment until you possess conclusive evidence.
 An honest “I don’t know” is one thousand times preferable to idle chit-chat and tales of cobblers wags.